mharen/mharen.github.io/blog/2010/2010-03-htmljs-progressive-enhancement.md

 });​</pre>

-<p>This doesn’t require any changes to the HTML/CSS—it uses existing attributes like <code>href</code> and <code>title</code> to wire itself up to the link.
-And, if JS is disabled or broken, <em>the link will still work</em>. </p>
+This doesn’t require any changes to the HTML/CSS—it uses existing attributes like <code>href</code> and <code>title</code> to wire itself up to the link.
+And, if JS is disabled or broken, *the link will still work*.

-<p>By applying incremental enhancements in this fashion, we can easily maintain decent support for less-capable browsers while keeping our code clean and elegant.</p>
+By applying incremental enhancements in this fashion, we can easily maintain decent support for less-capable browsers while keeping our code clean and elegant.

-<p>You might notice, too, that this JS snippet is looking at a class (<code>help-link</code>), not an <code>id</code>.
+You might notice, too, that this JS snippet is looking at a class (<code>help-link</code>), not an <code>id</code>.
 Since it infers everything it needs to show the dialog from the link itself, this snippet will work on <strong>any</strong> link in the page tagged with the <code>help-link</code> class.
-Nice, right?</p>
+Nice, right?